Oliver Cromwell and the Down Survey of Ireland

-Oliver Cromwell was an English military and politically leader and infamously, Lord Protector of the Commonwealth of England, Scotland and Ireland.
+Oliver Cromwell was an English military and political leader and infamously, Lord Protector of the Commonwealth of England, Scotland and Ireland.
 Cromwell was born into the gentry of England in 1599.
-His early life didn’t court much notoriety.
+His early life didn’t court such notoriety.
 It wasn’t until the 1640’s when Cromwell changed religion and became more outspoken of those who opposed his views that he became known.

 This all ended in 1649 when Cromwell landed in Ireland with his New Model Army under orders from the English parliament to bring order to Ireland.
 The war in Ireland had become violent with the Catholic Irish fighting to retain or reclaim their lands.
 Cromwell’s campaign was brutal but swift.
 He defeated the coalition which finalised the English colonisation of Ireland.
 The subsequent laws were seen as severe on the Irish, The Act of Settlement was harsh on the natives with strict regulations on land ownership, tenancy and religion.
 The Cromwellian Plantation brought an end to Irish landownership in the East with the Irish removed from their lands and in some cases as an alternative being granted land in the West.
 The victory by the English Commonwealth led to a drive in Ireland to transfer land from the Irish Catholics to the English Protestants.
 In order to effectively complete this, the land needed to be surveyed and mapped.
 This led to the Crown commissioning Sir William Petty to undertake a survey of the lands of Ireland.